 An irrefutable leader knows how to prevent conflicts with and between his employees.
 Even if some conflicts occur, a leader knows how to solve them, so everyone is satisfied.

 When a conflict arises, listen to both sides and try to understand the whole situation.
 Do not judge your colleagues.
 Help them to reach a mutual agreement.

 The art of leadership is saying no, not saying yes.
 It is very easy to say yes. —Tony Blair

 Many people have one big problem – they feel uncomfortable when they need to refuse something.
 A leader who cannot refuse is a curse for any company.
 You need to define the priorities and understand when you need to say yes, and when you need to say no.

 The greatest art is to say no without hurting the feelings and self-esteem of other people.
 So before you refuse someone, take time to find the right wording.

 8. Define a Goal for Your Team

-Each member of your team needs to understand why they are working what the goal is, and what they can do to reach the goal.
+Each member of your team needs to understand why they are working, what the goal is, and what they can do the reach the goal.
 Your task is to explain this.